jianengli/Qingyou-Technology-System-for-Green-Plants/README.md

 - [Live demo](http://users.du.se/~h19jiali/Github_video/qingyou_instruction.mp4)

 ## Prerequisites
 In this project, you are able to run SqlServer 2008.
+Besides, install the folder "Qingyou Plant Culture System Installation Package" in the local and install jre 1.8 inside that folder.

 ## Running The Tests
 1. Start SqlServer and run qingyouSystemDatebase.sql.